 Schedule your time for hybrid work in advance each week.
-Set a regular time to work on the hybrid course and even "pretend" that it is class time.
+Set a regular time to work on the hybrid course and "pretend" that it's class time.
 Keep track of assignment due dates.

-- If you begin falling behind or feel overwhelmed with your weekly hybrid assignments, contact your professor, immediately.
-Visit before/after class or make an appointment to during his/her office hours.
+- If you begin falling behind or feel overwhelmed with your weekly hybrid assignments contact your professor immediately.
+Visit before/after class or make an appointment during his/her office hours.

-- Make a friend in class who you can contact as well.
+- Make a friend in class who you can contact.
 Exchange emails, phone numbers early in the semester.

 - It is important that you reach out and communicate; make connections; ask questions.